Mike Ilitch School of Business

 The School has a tradition of instructional programs exemplifying high standards for both faculty and students as is acknowledged by the accreditation of the AACSB International — The Association to Advance Collegiate Schools of Business, the international association for management education, for all degree programs.
 The School provides relevant, comprehensive business education through programs that serve recent high school graduates as well as older student populations.
 The student body is racially and ethnically diverse, residential and commuting, and often working and raising families.
 To meet the needs of these students, the School schedules classes throughout the metropolitan area, during both day and evening hours.
 Extension Centers are located in Livonia and Warren.

 The undergraduate program begins during the freshman year.
 Freshmen are admitted directly to the Mike Ilitch School of Business.
 The first two years of undergraduate work are focused on developing an educational foundation in the basic sciences and arts.
 During the third and fourth years, the student follows a program of professional education.
-Students may select majors in accounting, finance, global supply chain management, information systems management, management, and marketing.
+Students may select majors in accounting, finance, global supply chain management, management, marketing, and technology, information systems and analytics.
 The degrees of Bachelor of Arts and Bachelor of Science in Business Administration are awarded.

 The graduate program leading to the Master of Business Administration (M.B.A.) degree is dedicated to educating graduate students for professional careers in business.
 The Master of Science in Accounting (M.S.A.) program prepares individuals for professional careers in public accounting.
 The Master of Science in Data Science and Business Analytics (M.S.D.S.B.A.) is a novel interdisciplinary degree program that leverages the strengths of Wayne State in statistics, operations research, computing and business by combining the world-class expertise of the College of Engineering and the Mike Ilitch School of Business.
 The Master of Science in Finance (M.S.F.) is designed for both recent graduates and working professionals with a bachelor's degree in finance, accounting or another quantitative field who want to advance or shift their careers.
 The Executive Master of Science in Automotive Supply Chain Management is designed for working professionals with a bachelor's degree who want to progress in the dynamic field of supply chain management in the automotive industry, as well as new graduates who want to immediately pursue advanced studies.
 The Graduate Certificate in Business is designed to provide non-business undergraduates fundamental knowledge in the basic functional areas of business administration: Accounting, Finance, Management and Marketing.
 For additional graduate program information, consult the Wayne State University Graduate Bulletin.